kevinalyst/plotandpalette_vue/README.md

    # Edit docker.env with your settings (optional - defaults work for development)
    nano docker.env
    ```

+3. **Optional: Pull large demo assets**
+   - Large assets (palette GIFs, some images, uploads) are excluded from the public repo to keep the portfolio clean.
+   - If you need them locally, place them under:
+     - `palette GIF/` for animated palettes
+     - `image/` for static images
+     - or configure GCS bucket `plot-and-palette-dumpster` for runtime storage

 3. **Build and Start All Services**
    ```bash